afshinyarinia/biblion/README.md

-# BIBLION - Book Management API
+# BIBLION - Book Management API (needs some refactors)

 BIBLION is a RESTful API for managing books and bookshelves.
 It allows users to create and manage their book collections, organize books into shelves, and share their reading lists with others.